dataset-ninja/road-damage-detector/README.md

-# The Multi-National Road Damage Dataset 2022
+# RDD2022: The Multi-National Road Damage Dataset 2022

-Road Damage Detection 2022 is a dataset for object detection task.
+RDD2022 is a dataset for object detection task.